The SysGears Team is pleased to announce the availability of the PersistGraphQL Webpack Plugin with Hot Code Reload for backend & frontend.

-PersistGraphQL Webpack Plugin is a tool to gather GraphQL queries from source code of GraphQL projects and inject them into the build bundles.
-Unique IDs assigned to GraphQL queries and since both back end and front end are aware of the mapping of these IDs to GraphQL queries, passing of full queries is not needed and replaced by passing query IDs only.
-Hence usage of persistent GraphQL queries is good to reduce bandwith and for security reasons, since all supported queries are known during build time.
+PersistGraphQL Webpack Plugin is a tool to gather GraphQL queries from the source code of GraphQL projects and inject them into the build bundles.
+Unique IDs are assigned to GraphQL queries, and since both back end and front end are aware of the mapping of these IDs to GraphQL queries, passing full queries is not needed and is replaced by passing query IDs only.
+Hence, the usage of persistent GraphQL queries is good to reduce bandwidth and for security reasons, since all supported queries are known during build time.

 Installation